Chapter 7 bankruptcy is a powerful tool designed to:

 Although there are some exceptions to this rule, most debtors will have to get this briefing.
 Failing to do so before filing may result in your bankruptcy case being dismissed.

-Your Chapter 7 bankruptcy lawyer can refer you to an appropriate agency.Speak with a Bankruptcy Lawyer Today
+Your Chapter 7 bankruptcy lawyer can refer you to an appropriate agency.Speak to a Bankruptcy Lawyer Today

 If you decide to file Chapter 7 bankruptcy, you will first have to complete your credit counseling session and then provide all of the necessary information to your Chapter 7 bankruptcy lawyer, who will review your situation and prepare a bankruptcy petition.